Skip To Content

 With any renovation, you should always plan for the unexpected.
 Many members are surprised by expenses like unknown permits, upgrades made while renovating, or other unbudgeted repairs that need to be done at the same time.

 That’s where a contingency fund comes in.
 It helps you cover the costs when appliances are more expensive than you realized, your budget-friendly countertops don’t work for your newly-renovated kitchen, or you fall in love with flooring that costs double what you planned.
-“We get it — costs creep up,” says Buchanan.
+“We get it — costs creep up,” says Miranda.
 “Talk to us early in the process so we can help you make a plan that accommodates those unexpected expenses.”

 Related articles